invpe/GridShell/README.md

 https://www.gnd.io/some-thoughts-on-idle-iot-devices-and-rent-economies/

-Welcome to GridShell, an innovative distributed computing solution powered by IOT nodes (Esp32/Esp8266).
-Designed to address high-throughput computing challenges, GridShell seamlessly integrates data processing, analysis, and visualization for a wide array of applications.
+Welcome to GridShell, a passion project dedicated to innovating computing with low-power devices.
+GridShell is an advanced distributed computing solution powered by IoT nodes (Esp32/Esp8266).
+This collaborative system aims to harness the idle processing power of underutilized IoT devices, made with love and a commitment to pushing the boundaries of technology.

 <img src=https://github.com/invpe/gridshell/blob/main/Resources/GSEP.png>